dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/routing/index.md

 For this workshop we're just going to add React Router to your personal starter repository so now you'll have webpack+babel+eslint+sass+react+reactrouter!
 Wow.

-*Note: if you forgot to push the react stuff from the first few steps of the React Videos assignment to your starterpack, you should go back and do that now.
+*Note: if you forgot to push the react stuff from the first few steps of the [React Videos assignment](../react-videos) to your starterpack, you should go back and do that now!
 You can simply do those steps now directly in your starterpack repo.*

 🐙 Before we start let's tag the starterpack with v2!
 This is with react but before we add routing.